hollowstrawberry/crab-cogs/README.md

 ![demonstration](https://i.imgur.com/EDJybmH.png)

-## 🎶 AudioPlayer
+### 🎶 AudioPlayer

-Live audio player with queue/pause/play/skip/stop buttons for the audio cog.
+Live audio player for the Audio cog with buttons for queue/pause/play/skip/rewind/previous/stop.
 Stays at the bottom of the chat for as long as there are people listening, and updates every 10 seconds.
+If you play music on Discord with your friends a lot you'll probably find this quite practical.

 ⚠️ Discord doesn't like when things update periodically without human input, even when it follows ratelimits, so use this at your own risk.
 It *should* be fine conceptually as it requires humans to be listening in voice chat, but you never know.